George Washington Gives Official Notice of Completion of the “Second Declaration of Independence”

 The tea tax became the focal point of the colonists’ anger, and in Boston a group of citizens dressed as Indians showed their opposition by dumping tea into the harbor.
 Colonial resistance had resulted in damage to private property and Britain felt that it could not let this episode (known as the Boston Tea Party) go unpunished.
 The result in 1774 was the Intolerable Acts, one of which closed the port of Boston.
 This action, and the resulting determination of the other colonies to make common cause with Massachusetts, led to the calling of the First Continental Congress.
 The very first grievance cited in that Congress’s resolves related to the imposition of customs taxes.

-Thus, the first substantive subject taken up in the House of Representatives was a plan of James Madison that would eventually make the nation solvent: impose a duty on imports and create a well-managed agency to ensure its collection.
-Responding to the urgent need for revenue, Congress quickly passed, and President Washington signed, three laws which together constituted the customs program – the Tariff Act, the Duties on Tonnage Act and the Regulation of the Collection of Duties Act.
-All were passed and signed in July 1789, and after a law passed in early June governing procedures, they accounted for three of the first four acts passed by the U.S. Congress.
+Thus, the first substantive subject taken up in the House of Representatives was a plan of James Madison that would make the nation solvent: impose a duty on imports and create a well-managed agency to ensure its collection.
+Responding to the urgent need for revenue, Congress quickly passed, and President Washington signed, three laws which together constituted the customs program – the Tariff Act (signed July 4), the Duties on Tonnage Act (signed July 20), and the Regulation of the Collection of Duties Act (signed July 31).
+With two other laws passed in June and July – one regulating oaths of office, and another establishing a Department of Foreign Affairs – they accounted for three of the first five acts passed by the U.S. Congress.

-Letter Signed, New York, August 4, 1789, to John Howard, Governor of Maryland, informing him officially of the cap-stone of the customs acts, signed on July 31, 1789.
+Letter Signed, New York, August 4, 1789, to John Howard, Governor of Maryland, informing him officially of the cap-stone of the customs acts.
 “Agreeably to the Resolution of Congress of the 5th of June, I do myself the honor to enclose to Your Excellency an Act to regulate the Collection of the Duties imposed by Law on the Tonnage of ships or vessels, and on Goods, Wares, and Merchandizes imported into the United States.”
+Shortly, Secretary of State Thomas Jefferson would take over the responsibility for sending new acts of Congress, making Act of Congress notifications signed by Washington a real rarity.
+We have never had another in all our decades on this field.

 On the verso appears the recipient’s docket: “August 4, 1789.
 President of United States with an Act to regulate the collection of the Duties imposed by law on the tonnage of ships or vessels, and on goods wares & merchandizes imported into the United States.
 Received 10th August.”
 The nation’s capitol was then in New York, and the first vessel to arrive at the port there under the new customs law was the brigantine Persis, from Livorno, Italy, on August 5, 1789.
 Commanded by James Weeks, she was consigned to one James Seton, who paid the first duty ever collected by U.S. Customs – $774.71.
 The U.S. Government was in business.